DeemaAbuHwaij/KLA-Training-Program/Topic-4-Introduction-to-IaC-and-Tools/README.md

       - Artifacts from Artifactory
       - Secrets from Vault
       - Service discovery from Consul
--These tools work together to automate deployment, secure secrets, and enable service coordination.
+- These tools work together to automate deployment, secure secrets, and enable service coordination.

 ---